MediciHouse07/Learning_Records/README.md

 Learning_Records-main is the first folder within the zip<br>

 # Notes
+2023/06/30
-2rd rule should be noticed <br>
+One possible approach, math+CCS as regular, econ as hobby as econ requires some math which has not been fulfilled yet 2rd rule should be noticed <br>
 2022/03/25: Adjustment about the rule: If you always jump video from one to another you use this 💫, other wise you don't need, for example, you jump to the next ten, then you learn the lesson after that course, you don't need to put a 💫 on it <br>
 ## Plan for the study